univention/guardian/README.md

 For Keycloak to have the right configuration, install the Guardian apps from the App Center or manually copy the client configuration from the `dev-compose.yml` Keycloak container.

-You will need to fetch the `guardian-cli` client secret from Keycloak and set it in the `.env` for development (`OAUTH_ADAPTER__M2M_SECRET`).
+You will need to fetch the `guardian-management-api` client secret from Keycloak and set it in the `.env` for development (`OAUTH_ADAPTER__M2M_SECRET`).

 Additionally, if you don't use `dev-run` and instead run `docker compose up` directly, the variable `UCS_HOST_IP` needs to be set: